The difference between big and small life choices?

 - We focus on the little things and see them as fabric of our identity and the prototype for bigger life choices.
 We test ideas; you don’t know if you want to be a teacher?
 Spend one day in a school, and a teacher’s room.
 You’ll get more information about if you fit there than you can ever process

 - We seek fit: Find something that fits you, rather than something that matches some rational goal.
-You will know that what you are doing fits you, when you feel the way you want to feel day to day
+You will know that what you are doing fits you, when you feel the way you want to feel day to day.

+There might be no difference between big and small choices.
 That said, let me point out that this is one of my more personal and less well-researched articles.
 It’s mostly based on a bunch of books I read about Japanese culture and time I spent in Japan as well as my own experience and whatever I picked up on the way that folded into my perspective on the topic.
-I’m looking forward to reading your comments and seeing what all of you have to say about the topic, and before long I may end up writing an article that’s backed up more strongly with research.